 Is it an eating disorder?

-If you’re concerned that you or a loved one may be struggling with an eating disorder, this assessment is a good place to start.
-If you’ve observed several of the behaviors below, we recommend a professional diagnosis.
+If you’re worried you or a loved one may be struggling with an eating disorder, this 5-minute screener is a good place to start.

 • Starting a new diet, including an interest in “healthy,” “clean,” “low-carb,” or other rule-based eating approaches